Azpect3120/MediaStorageServer/README.md

 - Metadata storage in a database.
 - Generate a URL to display the media stored.
 - Generate reports and have them sent to your email.
-- Cache for quick folder retrieval.
+- Cache for quick media and folder retrieval.

 ## Getting Started